Search results for

 This is one seriously powerful app.
 It also works on most Android devices.
 You download the app and then enable it.
 From there, you can ask whatever you want.
 It also supports a variety of commands.
 You can control smart home products, ask just about any question, and it can even do simple math problems for you.
 It’s included with various products, such as Google Home speakers.

 There is also a second Google Assistant app for those who want a quick launch icon on the home screen.
 The hardware stuff costs money, but Google Assistant is free.
-There are other decent personal assistants, like Amazon Alexa, and you can check them out here.
+There are other decent personal assistant apps, like Amazon Alexa, if you want to go beyond Google.

 Microsoft SwiftKey